Get a free, no obligation personal loan quote with rates as low as 9.99%

 How much should I spend on a new vs. old car?

 New car models are more expensive than a used vehicle of the same model, so you’ll be paying more for a new car versus a used one.
-If you’re looking to spend less, consider buying a used car.
+So, if you’re looking to spend less, consider buying a used car.
 Generally speaking, car depreciation slows as the car ages.
 As such, you may want to consider buying a used car that’s a few years old to take advantage of significant savings.

 Lisa Rennie avatar on Loans Canada